afearbm/new-relic-plugins/hp-blade/README.md

 }
 ```

+**Insights Configuration** - Blue Medora plugins support reporting events to New Relic Insights.
+In order to achieve this you need to supply your `insights_api_key` and `insights_account_id`.
+For more information on where to find these fields, [refer to the New Relic Insights documentation]
+(https://docs.newrelic.com/docs/insights/new-relic-insights/adding-querying-data/insert-custom-events-insights-api#register).
+Below are the fields needed to configure Insights access.

+`insights_api_key` - The api key associated with your Insights account.

+`insights_account_id` - The ID associated with your Insights account.

+`insights_use_ssl` - Signals whether to connect to Insights via SSL.
+Acceptable values are `true` or `false`.

 **Logging Configuration** - By default Platform plugins will have their logging turned on; however, you can modify these settings with the following configurations:

 `log\_level` - The log level.
 Valid values: [debug, info, warn, error, fatal].
 Defaults to info.